An excursion into Dialectica and Differentiation: Introduction

-In \cite{KerjeanPedrot24}, the authors explain that Dialectica is a differentiable program transformation by giving, among others, a logical relation $\sim$ (and an auxiliary one, $\bowtie$) between the target language of the transformation and the differential $\lambda$-calculus ($\stdlc$ for short).
-The central theorem relates then the image of the transformation of a ordinary $\lambda$-term with a certain $\stdlc$-term.
-The trained differential $\lambda$-calculist can understand why that term indeed encodes the reverse differentiation of the first, even if this is not made explicit in the paper.
-We propose to explain the connection between Dialectica and reverse differentiation by defining the analogue of the logical relations $\sim$, $\bowtie$ using natural concepts from differential geometry (see for example \cite{diff_geo_book}), namely that of pushforward and, in Section \ref{sec:diff_lenses}, pullbacks.
-In order to handle $\lambda$-calculus constructions we have to move to the world of Cartesian closed differential categories.
-We achieve this in Theorem \ref{th:main}, Corollary \ref{cor:dial_rev} and Proposition \ref{prop:Pm_to_me}.
-The main notions are explained in Subsection \ref{subsec:framework}.
-Moreover, the other reason why we choose a categorical setting is because the $\stdlc$ encodes \emph{forward} differentiation (the term $\lambda v. \, D[\lambda x.M,v]N$ is the pushforward of $M$, as a function of $x$, at $N$, i.e.\ its directional derivative at $N$); but since we know that Dialectica performs a \emph{reverse} differentiation, we would like to express it in a already reverse setting, instead of hiding this reverse operation in the syntactic definition of $\sim$, $\bowtie$.
-Now, while there is no such a thing as a ``reverse differential $\lambda$-calculus'' in the literature, Cartesian reverse differential (even tangent) categories do exist \cite{Reverse_derivative_categories,ReverseTC24}; however, there is no closed version of them yet.
-But we can still use Cartesian closed differential categories equipped with enough structure in order to express reverse differentiation: that is the framework that we take in Subsection \ref{subsec:framework}.
+In Section \ref{sec:log_rel}, we propose an alternative presentation of the connection between Dialectica and reverse differentiation.
+We define the analogue of the already mentioned logical relations $\sim$, $\bowtie$, but now instead of relating a Dialectica transformed $\Pdial$-term with a $\stdlc$-term, we relate it with an arrow in an opportune class of differential categories (Definition \ref{def:log_rels}).
+The main point is that we use the natural concepts from differential geometry of pushforward and its pullback.
+We then show that, on the image of the transformation, such relations perform indeed reverse differentiation (Theorem \ref{th:main}, Corollary \ref{cor:dial_rev}), which is now expressed in the standard clearer way as explained earlier.
+We finally quickly discuss how it seems that one \emph{cannot} immediately lift this relationship to richer logical systems (Figure \ref{fig:tom}), at least for a natural reading of Dialectica.
+The categorical setting of this section is motivated by the fact that the $\stdlc$ encodes \emph{forward} differentiation (the $\stdlc$-term $\lambda v. \, D[\lambda x.M,v]N$ is the pushforward of $M$, as a function of $x$, at $N$ ); but since we know that Dialectica performs a \emph{reverse} differentiation, we would like to express it in a setting in which we can explicitly talk about the reverse differential, instead of hiding this reverse operation in the syntactic definition of $\sim$, $\bowtie$.
+While the \emph{closed} version of Cartesian reverse differential categories does not exist in the literature yet, we can still use the well-known Cartesian closed differential categories, equipped with enough structure in order to express reverse differentials.